T3tsuo/paladinsLive/README.md

 To get your own personal Dev ID and Auth Key, you can submit a request using this link: https://fs12.formsite.com/HiRez/form48/secure_index.html

 If you enter incorrect dev_id and auth_key then every player name will be invalid and the app won't be able to access Paladins Database.
-If you want to reset to the apps default dev_id and auth_key, you will need to go to the apps files and delete a file called "dev_auth.dat".
+If you want to reset to the apps default dev_id and auth_key, there should be a reset button at the bottom of the main screen.

 If the default id and auth key is not working and your personal one isn't working as well, then there could be maintenance on Hi-Rez's end. http://status.hirezstudios.com/